 That’s why it’s helpful to have some background programming knowledge.
 As a Business Analyst, strong programming skills can help you leverage powerful tools that streamline day-to-day tasks and set yourself apart in a competitive job market.

 Ahead, we’ll explore five programming languages that you might want to consider learning if you want to be a Business Analyst.
+And if you want a more comprehensive walkthrough of all the skills you need to start your career, check out our Business Intelligence Data Analyst career path.

 Structured Query Language (SQL) is a programming language used to manage relational databases.
 And since Business Analysts spend so much time searching through databases, SQL should be the first addition to your toolkit.